ADITHYASNAIR2021/EI-Study-recruitment-assignment/Task-2/README.md

 **File**: `Main.java`

 **Description**: The entry point of the application.
-Handles user interactions, commands, and integrates the logging system.
+Handles user interactions, and commands, and integrates the logging system.

 **Key Methods**: